EmanueleCosenza/NN4G/README.md

 `pynn4g` has been implemented using the standard Python module for argument parsing, argparse.
 In `pynn4g.py`, different actions are taken for each `pynn4g` command using the interfaces exposed by the other modules.

 ## Model implementation
 The `Layer` class represents a layer of the neural network.
-Objects of this type are used inside the `NN4G` class to represent hidden layers and output layers. `Layer` inherits from PyTorch's `Module` and therefore implements a `forward` method, which computes the layer outputs given its inputs.
+Objects of this type are used inside the `NN4G` class to represent hidden layers and output layers. `Layer` inherits from PyTorch's `Module` and therefore implements a `forward` method, which computes the layer outputs given its inputs.\
+The activation function of the units in a layer can be chosen between `PyTorch`'s `Tanh`, `Sigmoid` and `Softmax` (for the output layer).

 The `NN4G` class represents a neural network.
 In this particular implementation, NN4G can be either a binary classifier or a multiclassifier.\
 The class inherits from scikit-learn's `BaseEstimator` implementing its base methods `get_params` and `set_params`, which respectively get and set the network parameters.
 In order to be a scikit-learn classifier, `NN4G` implements `fit` and `predict`.
 The `fit` method is used to train the network on a training set, optionally using a validation set for the early stopping procedure, while the `predict` method is used to calculate predictions associated to graphs contained in a list.
 The class also implements `score`, which computes the network accuracy on a dataset.
 Each network hyperparameter can be set using `NN4G`'s constructor.\